Flexible and efficient emulation of spatial extremes processes via variational autoencoders: Concluding remarks

-Another promising direction of future work is to implement a conditional VAE \citep[][CVAE]{sohn2015learning} with the max-id model --- we allow changes to the parameters for both the encoder and decoder (denoted by $\Theta$) conditioning on different climate scenarios (radiative forcings, seasons, soil conditions, etc.) Firstly, we will simulate the data set under different conditions with more locations and time replicates and re-run the entire CVAE.
-Then we need to ensure that the conditional VAE will emulate $\boldsymbol{X}_t$ differently according to different input states denoted by $\boldsymbol{c}_t$ (e.g., tuning parameters and/or forcing variables).
-Importantly, we allow changes to the parameters for both the encoder and decoder conditioning on different scenarios (e.g., different climate states).
-This can be achieved by conditioning the encoder and the decoder on $\boldsymbol{c}_t$; that is, the encoder and the decoder is now each conditioned to two variables: $q_{\bphi_e}\left(\bz_t\middle|\bx_t,\boldsymbol{c}_t\right)$ and $p_{\bphi_d}\left(\bx_t\middle|\bz_t,\boldsymbol{c}_t\right)$.
-In this way, we can re-formulate the ELBO function such that we can obtain optimum parameters $\Theta$ that are also conditioned on $\boldsymbol{c}_t$.
-Eventually, we can efficiently generate data $\boldsymbol{X}_t^\ast$ under an un-observed new input $\boldsymbol{c}_t^\ast$.
+Another promising direction for future work is to implement a \emph{conditional} VAE \citep[CVAE;][]{sohn2015learning} with a similar underlying max-id model; in such a model, we can allow the parameters of both the encoder and decoder to change conditional on different climate scenarios (e.g., radiative forcings, seasons, soil conditions, etc.).
+This will allow us to simulate new data under different conditions.
+We will need to ensure that the CVAE emulates $\bx_t$ differently according to different input states (e.g., tuning parameters and/or forcing variables).
+In doing so, we will allow changes to the parameters for both the encoder and decoder conditioning on different scenarios (e.g., different climate states).